EventStore/EventStore/docs/cluster-guide.md

 `/path/to/folder/Generate_certificate/es-gencert-cli_1.2.1_Linux-x86_64/ca/ca.key -out`
 `/path/to/folder/Cluster/Node1/certificates -dns-names your.node1.dns.com`

- The command line will create a folder named 'certificates' containing the certificate and private key for each node in the directory where we created the folder for Node1 in the folder cluster.

 Each command will automatically generate the security certificate and the private key for each node in their respective certificates file:

 Linux: `/path/to/folder/Cluster/Node1/certificates`